Nepal income tax brackets 2082/83: a salaried person's cheat sheet

 | Above Rs 50,00,000 | 39% |

-The couple structure gives you Rs 1 lakh of headroom at each of the first three slabs (entry threshold +Rs 1 lakh, second slab +Rs 1 lakh, third slab +Rs 1 lakh).
-Above Rs 11 lakh the slabs collapse to identical thresholds.
-The maximum tax saving from electing couple status, ignoring deductions, is about Rs 18,000 per year for a high earner — modest, but free if you qualify.
+Couple status gives Rs 1 lakh of extra headroom at each of the first three slabs (entry threshold +Rs 1 lakh, second slab +Rs 1 lakh, third slab +Rs 1 lakh).
+Above Rs 11 lakh the thresholds become identical.
+Maximum saving from electing couple status, ignoring deductions, works out to roughly Rs 18,000 per year for a high earner.
+Modest.
+Free if you qualify.

 What is "assessable income," anyway

-The slabs apply to taxable income, not to gross salary.
+Slabs apply to taxable income, not gross salary.
 The chain:

 -